qiyanjun/books2read/blog.md

 ---
 layout: page
-title: Blog Posts
+title: Book Posts
-desc: "A list of all of my blog posts"
+desc: "A list of all blog posts"
 ---

 <div class="posts">